ZEISS Microscopy Knowledge Base

 NUM_BOX_WIDTH = 2

-3D view of segmented multicolored rectangular prism with scattered blue dots on black background
+Multicolored segmented rectangular prism on black background with scattered blue dots

 Running the Python script